-Click on the names of our blog contributors below to see their articles, pieces and writings.
+Click on the names of our contributors below to see their articles, pieces and writings.

-Professor Alastair Ager is the Co-I on the Refugee Hosts project.
+Professor Alastair Ager FRSE is Director of the Institute for Global Health and Development, Queen Margaret University, Edinburgh, Professor of Population and Family Health, Columbia University, and Co-Investigator on the Refugee Hosts project.
 He will be leading on the research in Jordan and, along with PI Dr Elena Fiddian-Qasmiyeh, the research in Turkey.
 Alastair will also lead on investigations into the explicit and implicit roles of faith in responses to and experiences of displacement.
 He is an expert on health, development and humanitarianism with extensive experience working in and researching the Middle East.
 Alastair is Director of the Institute for Global Health and Development, Queen Margaret University, Edinburgh and Professor of Population and Family Health at the Mailman School of Public Health, Columbia University.
 For more on Alatair’s work click here or follow him on @AlastairAger.

 Dr Anna Rowlands is a political theologian at Durham University.
 She is also the Co-I on the Refugee Hosts project where she will lead on questions relating to the explicit and implicit ways in which faith informs responses to and experiences of displacement.
 Anna has extensive experience working in the field of migration and asylum in the UK and internationally.
 For more on Anna’s work click here or follow her on @AnnaRoloands1.

 Aydan Greatrick is the project and communications coordinator for the Refugee Hosts project.
-His research focuses on the roles that gender and sexuality play in determining responses to and engagements with refugees, with particular reference to refugees from Syria in Turkey and Europe.
+He is also completing a PhD at UCL which focuses on the roles that gender and sexuality play in determining responses to and engagements with refugees, with particular reference to refugees from Syria in the Middle East and Europe.
 He has a B.A. with honours in history from the University of Cambridge and an M.Sc. in global migration from University College London.
-You can contact Aydan on @AydanEG or firstname.lastname@example.org
+You can contact Aydan on @AydanEG or email@example.com

 Dominic Davies is a British Academy Postdoctoral Fellow at the English Faculty, University of Oxford, where he also completed his DPhil in March 2015.
 He is the project facilitator for the British Council-US funded network, ‘Divided Cities: Culture, Infrastructure and the Urban Future’, and the convener of the network and seminar series. ’Comics and Graphic Novels: The Politics of Form’, both based at The Oxford Research Centre in the Humanities (TORCH), University of Oxford.
 For more on his recent publications and academic history click here.
 Contact Dominic on firstname.lastname@example.org

-Dr Elena Fiddian-Qasmiyeh is a reader of Human Geography at UCL.
+Prof Elena Fiddian-Qasmiyeh is Professor of Migration and Refugee Studies at UCL, and co-Director of the UCL Migration Research Unit.
 She is also the PI of the Refugee Hosts project, where she will lead on research taking place in Lebanon and, along with Co-I Alastair Ager, Turkey.
 Elena has extensive experience working on and researching asylum and migration, with a specific regional focus on the Middle East and North Africa.
 Her research interests focus on the intersections of gender and faith in forced migration.
 Elena also leads the UCL-wide Refuge in a Moving World network.
 For more on Elena’s work click here or follow her on @RefugeMvngWrld.

 Biography coming soon